 The Carton Drop Test: 7 Things You Need to Know About It

-by | Nov 29, 2018 | Packaging, Product Inspections, Quality Control
+by | Sep 4, 2023 | Packaging, Product Inspections, Quality Control

 #1 – ISTA 1A Lays Out the Accepted International Standards for Drop Tests

-The International Safe Transit Association (ISTA) is, according to their website, “an organization focused on the specific concerns of transport packaging.”
+According to their website, the International Safe Transit Association (ISTA) is “an organization focused on the specific concerns of transport packaging.”
+With that focus in mind, the association has developed many protocols, including ISTA 1A.

-With that focus in mind, the association has developed a number of protocols, including ISTA 1A.
-It outlines acceptable procedures for a number of different tests, including vertical shock tests, alternative incline tests, alternative horizontal tests and, of course, carton drop tests.
+ISTA 1A outlines acceptable procedures for several tests, including vertical shock tests, alternative incline tests, and alternative horizontal tests.
+It also outlines the accepted international standard for carton drop tests.

 #2 – Drop Test Height (See Chart) is Determined by Carton Weight